What Are the Recovery Tips After Visiting Oral Surgery Westfield NJ?

 Typical Recovery Timeline

-The first day is all about bleeding control and avoiding disruption of the clot.
-Bite gently on gauze, rest with your head elevated, and skip vigorous rinsing.
-This clot is your body’s bandage — don’t disturb it.
+The first day is about control of bleeding and interruption of the bleeding clot.
+Use gauze gently and rest your head elevated avoid vigorously rinsing.
+The clot on your body's wrapper -- do not disturb it.

 Pain Management